lanl/Trees/README.md

 4. fuels_create (fuels_create.f) first fills the grass arrays, then the trees arrays, and finally the litter arrays while modifying the other arrays as needed
 5. output (io.f) writes the .dat files and finalizes any simulation variables

-## Modifications
-Under-development so modifications happening all the time and not recorded here for now.

 ## Building and Executing
 A makefile is provided for building this software.
 Simply execute 'make' from the commandline in the location where the makefile is located.
 Specific configurations unique to a users build should be specified there.
+Alternatively, the program is set up for cmake as well.
+At the top level directory simply execute 'cmake .' followed by 'make'.
 There are a number of possible input configurations available to the user but in basic when executed, the program will look for a file called 'fuellist' in the location from which the executable is called.
 This fuellist contains input parameters are specified.
 Any additional input files (ie treefile or speciesfile) are specified within the fuellist.
 The four output tree files will be written to the location from which the exectuable is called.